 Normally, the accommodation is on twin sharing dormitory room.
 Discovery World Trekking will help you in finding a single room if needed.
 However, you need to pay for the room in Pokhara and Kathmandu.

 Yes, we can.
-Discovery World Trekking will help you in buying or hiring all the necessary trekking equipments around Thamel in Kathmandu.
+Discovery World Trekking will help you in buying or hiring all the necessary trekking equipment around Thamel in Kathmandu.

 No, you don’t and that is not mandatory.
 But if you have any pre-existing medical conditions, let your trip planner know about this.

 Nepal is an ideal destination for family travel and tour.
 You can enjoy your quality family time.
-However, Discovery World Trekking do not recommend your kids to trek very high altitudes.
+However, Discovery World Trekking does not recommend your kids to trek very high altitudes.

 Tribhuvan International Airport (TIA) in Kathmandu is the only international airport in Nepal.
-TIA has direct air link with Osaka, Shanghai, London, Frankfurt, Hong Kong, Singapore, Bangkok, Delhi, Dubai, Bombay and Calcutta.
+TIA has direct air links with Osaka, Shanghai, London, Frankfurt, Hong Kong, Singapore, Bangkok, Delhi, Dubai, Bombay, and Calcutta.
 Lufthansa, Royal Nepal Airlines (RNAC), Air India, Singapore Airlines, Thai are the airlines that carry most of the foreign travelers into Kathmandu.
 You can not use water transport since the country is landlocked.

 Your porters are a big reason why you got a chance to feel something very few can have.
 Apart from guiding and carrying your necessities and being mindful of your safety, they want to see you happily succeeded more than anyone like family and help you successfully complete the trek safely.
 So, your tips reflect gratitude towards them.
 So, tipping is a recommended culture for porters and guide in Nepal as a gesture of thankfulness.

-You can find different types of bottled beer, foreign whisky, gin, vodka, rum and soft drinks in Nepal.
-You can also drink local wines made in hilly areas which is served hot to resemble gratitude.
+You can find different types of bottled beer, foreign whisky, gin, vodka, rum, and soft drinks in Nepal.
+You can also drink local wines made in hilly areas which are served hot to resemble gratitude.

-Nepal is a landlocked country therefore, there is no any direct access to Nepal through water route.
-It lies in between two nations: China to the north and India to the east, west and south.
+Nepal is a landlocked country therefore, there is no direct access to Nepal through the water route.
+It lies in between two nations: China to the north and India to the east, west, and south.
 Nepal shares an open border with India.
 Nepal’s geography varies as we move from flat plains in Terai to lush hills to towering mountains in the mountainous region.
-Amongst ten highest peaks in the world, Nepal owns eight
+Amongst the ten highest peaks in the world, Nepal owns eight

 .np (dot np)

-Discovery World Trekking will connect you to trip leader and main headquarter everyday for health concerns and other information.
-You can contact us directly on email@example.com or call us at +9779840055491 and +9779840055491.
+Discovery World Trekking will connect you to the trip leader and main headquarter every day for health concerns and other information.
+You can contact us directly at email@example.com or call us at +9779840055491 and +9779840055491.
 Discovery World Trekking is always there to serve you at its best.

 Discovery World Trekking is trademark name of Discovery World Trekking Pvt.
 Ltd. Our Name, Logo, Slogan are trademark registered in Nepal.
 "The tourism department trekking and travel company license" - Number is 1495.